laravel-enso/documentation/docs/frontend/forms.md

 - derives `path` from the current route when none is passed through attrs
 - uses Enso UI preferences to resolve the current language
 - integrates with bookmarks state persistence when form state tracking is enabled
+- persists the active visible form tab in the current route query as `tab`
 - shows success toasts after `submit` and `destroy`

+Tabbed forms:
+- `/123/edit?tab=details` opens the visible tab matching `details`
+- missing or invalid `tab` values are replaced with the first visible tab
+- tab changes use `router.replace()` and preserve the rest of the route query
+- bookmarks store the current query, so a bookmarked form reopens on the saved tab

 Props:
 - `disableState: boolean = false`
+- `readonly: boolean = false`

 Public methods:
 - all methods exposed by `VueForm`